MAH-7/mari-gunting/docs/TESTING_PROVIDER_APP.md

 npx expo start
 ```

-### Step 2: In your browser, navigate directly to provider app
+### Step 2: In your browser, navigate directly to partner app
 In the Expo Dev Tools or browser, type this URL:
 ```
 exp://192.168.x.x:8081/--/app-provider/(tabs)/dashboard